OpenApoc/OpenApoc/README.md

 Building on Windows:
 (Tested with Visual Studio 2013 community edition)
 - Checkout OpenApoc from github
-All the required dependencies (allegro, tinyxml2, physfs, ICU) are packaged as submodules.
+All the required dependencies (SDL2, tinyxml2, physfs, ICU) are packaged as submodules.
 These submodules are fetched automatically if using the github for windows app, so if you are please skip the next step
 - From a Git command line, run the following to fetch the dependency packages
 ```
 git submodule init